THE LILLS PAGOSA SPRINGS COLORADO TRAVEL VIDEO

 One of our favorite experiences in Pagosa Springs was taking a hot air balloon ride during their annual Colorfest event.
 We took some wonderful images and captured the balloons on film from the ground, but by the time we made it to the field where they were taking off, there were not many balloons left.
 The first two we checked with were full, but the last remaining balloon let us jump aboard.
 Poof, we were off the ground and ascending high up in the sky.
 The mountain view was stellar and it was too fun getting to see the town from above.

 It wasn’t until family invited us to visit that we headed to our next destination.
 As we drove out of Pagosa Springs, we both agreed we’d have to at some point return and visit with our new friends.
-Check back soon for more from our cross-country adventure!
+See what happens next on our cross-country adventure here!